 The time travellers, this was the same syndicate within a school.
 They then were looking at change over time and decided that they would bring in the Nature of Technology into a social sciences unit as well and look at how Characteristics of Technology and Technological Outcomes changed over time and the influences in our society.

 So again, you can see in a programme of learning across a period of time in years 1, 2, 3, and 4 that we’re covering quite a lot of integrated components of the structure of technology as a learning area.

 Years 5 and 6

 They looked at the way in which things change over time, why games are actually important in society, how they’ve developed, and why they’ve changed.
-So they looked at monopoly.
-They had a games afternoon where they explored attributes – what makes a good game, what makes a good set of instructions – and linked that to their instructional writing.
+So, they looked at monopoly, and they had a games afternoon where they explored attributes – what makes a good game, what makes a good set of instructions – and linked that to their instructional writing.

 Years 7 and 8